- Experiential Advantage

 - Contact Us

-Incoming first year students are automatically registered for first year classes.
-Full-time day students take 15 credits per semester and part-time evening students take 11 credits per semester.
-After the first year of study, students have full-cross registration between day and evening classes and may switch divisions depending on availability of space in that division.
-90 semester hours are required to graduate with a J.D. degree.
+During their first year, Day students complete the first-year JD curriculum by taking 4 courses per semester, equivalent to 15 credits each term.
+After the first year of study, students have full cross registration between day and evening classes and may switch divisions depending on availability of space in that division.

 Approximately 260 students enter the J.D. program each year and, of this total, about 225 students enter the full-time day division.
 The day division is divided into four sections with approximately 55 students each.
 The evening division is its own section with approximately 35 students.
 Each section has the same class schedule and attends classes together for the first year.

-Sections are divided into even smaller suc-sections for the Lawyering Process Class, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.
-The same professors who teach the full-time day division classes also teach the evening classes.
+Sections are divided into even smaller sub-sections for the Lawyering Process Class, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.
+The same professors who teach day division classes also teach the evening classes.

 - Administrative Law